nicholas-johnson/nicholasjohnson.com/packages/nicholasjohnson.com/content-old/source/webdev/course/exercises/selectors.html.haml.md

 ---

 title: "CSS Selectors Exercise"
 section: "webdev"
 exercise: "selectors"
 course: "course"
 layout: "exercise"

 ---

-  %article
     %section
       :markdown
         # Selectors

         HTML is a tree.
 We nest elements inside and underneath each other.

         We can pull off parts of this tree for styling using CSS selectors.

         ## Style tags

         We can put CSS onto our page using a style tag.
 Later we'll see how we can extract our styles into a separate document.

       :ruby
         code = <<-CODE
         <style>